Parenting From The Heart

 Read: There is an undeclared war on childhood.
 This is how we stop it.

-So what is the best approach to extracurricular activities for kids?
+So what is the best approach to extracurricular activities?

 When our children are at home with us, the best advantage we can give them is ample time to play.